tshi04/NATS/README.md

 ```
 - We have tried to optimize the memory usage, but we are still not quite happy with it.
 - Merge the LSTM and GRU decoders.
-- textsum has been written from the scratches.
+- AbsSum has been written from the scratches.
 If you find any bug, please contact Tian by tshi at vt dot edu.